Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 5. You wonder and worry if you’re “too broken to be loved” and dread what would happen if the people you care about knew about the background you really came from, who you’re related to, and what your gene pool is.
 So you mostly keep yourself from being known.
 Really known.

-6. You feel as if you’re constantly racing from something: the poverty you grew up in, the bad name, the memories, the nightmares, the mistakes and poor choices you made in efforts to survive.
+6. You feel as if you’re constantly racing from something.
+The poverty you grew up in, the bad name, the memories, the nightmares.
+The mistakes and poor choices you made in efforts to survive.
 And the racing is exhausting.
-You’re worn out.
+You are worn out.
 Bone tired.

-8. You may have (had) a tendency to sabotage your closest relationships and, when you do, there’s a part of you that watches what you’re doing, tries to warn you, and yet you still do it anyways.
+8. You may have (had) a tendency to sabotage your closest relationships.
+And there’s a part of you that watches what you’re doing, tries to warn you.
+And yet you still do it.
 You may hate that part of you.

 9. You want so badly to be and do differently than your biological parents but may eventually see their dark parts in you and feel awful.
 You fear that you’re not so different after all, despite all those years of therapy.
 And when you glimpse their face in your face in the mirror, you feel scared, defeated, and maybe even a little disgusted.